 This section lists many of the graphics adapters supported by Tru64 UNIX.
 (Absence of any adapter from this list does not necessarily mean that the adapter is not supported.)
-Some graphics adapters require the DEC Open3D software product for full three-dimensional support.
+Some graphics adapters require theie own support kits for full three-dimensional support.